Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 16.6/ 17.2 kg

-"Sibiryachka" won in three nominations, in two more it was the second.
-In the final, the price tag brought the battery to the first place - Varta is much more expensive.
-The rest of the participants lagged behind in terms of parameters quite strongly.
-By the way, this is one of the heaviest batteries in our sample: no one dreams of gold without lead.
+“Sibiryachka” won in three categories and was second in two more.
+In the finals, the price tag brought the battery to first place - Varta is much more expensive.
+The rest of the participants were quite far behind in terms of parameters.
+By the way, this is one of the heaviest batteries in our selection: without lead, one cannot dream of gold.

 TEST RESULTS*

-To view the table in its entirety, use horizontal scrolling.
+To view the table in its entirety, scroll horizontally.

 *All ratings are given on a five-point scale (more is better).

-***In parentheses for reference is the original reserve capacity of the batteries at the time of purchase.
-This parameter does not participate in the distribution of seats.
+***The original reserve capacity of the batteries at the time of purchase is shown in parentheses for reference.
+This parameter is not involved in the distribution of seats.

-Our last year's examination of batteries received an unexpected continuation (ЗР, 2015, No. 10).
-Specialists from the AT 3 Research Institute of the Central Research Institute of the Ministry of Defense of Russia, who were conducting research at that time, proposed, for the sake of mutual interest, to leave the whole dozen batteries with them for another four months.
+Our last year battery examination received an unexpected continuation (ZR, 2015, No. 10).
+Specialists from the Research Center AT 3 Central Research Institute of the Russian Ministry of Defense, who were conducting research at that time, proposed, for the sake of mutual interest, to leave the entire dozen batteries with them for another four months.
 For what?
-To conduct tests that we have never taken before.
-The idea is to evaluate the battery life of European size batteries (242x175x190 mm) after many months of storage in an unheated room.
-Of course, we immediately agreed - it's interesting!
-Military specialists are also interested, since they have not carried out such studies since the era of ancient batteries filled with black mastic.
-By the way, then the results were deplorable.
-Despite careful care of the batteries, including regular wiping of their surface with a soda solution, the charge disappeared after a month of storage.
-The materials of which the plate gratings are made are to blame.
-The alloys had an increased content of antimony (5-7%), which accelerated the process of water electrolysis, due to which the composition of the electrolyte changed rapidly (water boiled away).
-By the way, that's why those batteries were produced dry-charged, and after filling the electrolyte and recharging, the open circuit voltage dropped before our eyes.
-After three months of storage, the voltage dropped well below the "waterline" and the batteries again required electricity.
+To carry out tests that we have never undertaken before.
+The idea is to evaluate the charge retention of European-sized batteries (242x175x190 mm) after many months of storage in an unheated room.
+Of course, we immediately agreed - it’s interesting!
+Military specialists are also interested, since they have not conducted such research since the era of ancient batteries filled with black mastic.
+By the way, then the results were disastrous.
+Despite careful care of the batteries, including regularly wiping their surface with a soda solution, the charge was lost after only a month of storage.
+The materials from which the plate grids are made are to blame.
+The alloys had a high content of antimony (5-7%), which accelerated the process of electrolysis of water, which is why the composition of the electrolyte quickly changed (water boiled away).
+By the way, that’s why those batteries were produced dry-charged, and after filling the electrolyte and recharging, the open circuit voltage dropped before our eyes.
+After three months of storage, the voltage dropped well below the “waterline” and the batteries again required recharging with electricity.

-In the next generation batteries, self-discharge was reduced by reducing the antimony content in the plates to 1.5-2% and using alloying additives.
-Modern batteries use calcium instead of antimony; such sources not only hold the charge longer, but also do not require maintenance (there is no need to add water to them).
+In the next generation of batteries, self-discharge was reduced by reducing the antimony content in the plates to 1.5-2% and using alloying additives.
+Modern batteries use calcium instead of antimony; Such sources not only hold a charge longer, but also do not require maintenance (there is no need to add water to them).

-And how will coulombs (it is in these units that electric charge, or the amount of electricity is measured) behave today, in the most modern batteries?
+How will coulombs (it is in these units that electric charge, or the amount of electricity, is measured) behave today, in the most modern batteries?

 To freedom with a clear conscience

-The tests took place over 120 days from the fall of 2015 to the winter of 2016.
+The tests took place for 120 days from autumn 2015 to winter 2016.
 For four months, no one touched the initially charged batteries.
 No recharging, no topping up, no wiping!
-Temperature environment at the same time, it fluctuated within more than 40 degrees: from -21 to -22 ° С. After the expiration of the “conclusion period”, the batteries were placed without recharging in a freezer and kept for another day at -18 °C. And then they sent me to pass the standard - a discharge with a single current of 315 A with voltage control at the terminals after 30 seconds of discharge.
+Temperature environment at the same time, it fluctuated within 40-plus degrees: from -21 to -22°C. After the expiration of the “confinement period,” the batteries were placed in the freezer without recharging and kept for another day at -18 °C. And then they sent us to pass the standard - a discharge with a single current of 315 A with control of the voltage at the terminals after 30 seconds of discharge.
 The results are in our photo gallery.

 A little upset domestic products.
-Having won the last year's tests in the total standings, here they slipped down a little, losing the middle of the ranking table to "foreigners".
+Having won last year's tests in the overall standings, here they slipped down a little, losing the middle of the table of ranks to the “foreigners”.
 True, the difference in numbers is small - only a couple of percent.

-Tests have shown that modern batteries tolerate lack of attention.
-But all patience comes to an end, so we repeat once again: before installing it on a car, the battery must be charged.
-Even brand new, just bought.
+Tests have shown that modern batteries are patient with lack of attention.
+But all patience comes to an end, so we repeat once again: before installing it on the car, the battery must be charged.
+Even completely new, just purchased.
 I assure you, not a single seller is puzzled by this.
 Therefore, under the guise fresh battery may be hiding already tired.
-And after a week or two of operation, he will die, even if at first he turned the starter.
-In conditions of chronic undercharging, the matter will end with the sulfation of the plates with all the ensuing troubles.
+And after a week or two of operation, it will die, even if it turned the starter at first.
+In conditions of chronic undercharging, the matter will end with sulfation of the plates with all the ensuing troubles.

-The places in the battery test Behind the Wheel in 2016 were distributed as follows:
+Places in the Behind the Wheel battery test in 2016 were distributed as follows:

 Silverstar Russia